clottman/cassey-on-eleventy/til/2023-03-30-change-tracking-in-rails.md

 Yay!
 Pretty code.

-## Backfilling a history previously tracked with Paperclip to my new model:
+## Backfilling a history previously tracked with Papertrail to my new model:
-The model I'm tracking manually now was previously tracked with Paperclip.
-I don't want to lose that history, so I wrote this rake task to backfill the history from Paperclip to my new model:
+The model I'm tracking manually now was previously tracked with Papertrail.
+I don't want to lose that history, so I wrote this rake task to backfill the history from Papertrail to my new model:

 ```ruby
   task backfill_history: :environment do